Gaussian entropic optimal transport: Schr\"odinger bridges and the Sinkhorn algorithm: Introduction

+{In this paper, we obtain closed-form expressions for the Schr\"odinger potentials $(U_n,V_n)$ and the Gaussian Sinkhorn iterates $\nu_{m_n,\sigma_n}$, as well as sharp (non asymptotic) convergence rates for the Sinkhorn algorithm.
+In particular:}

-\begin{itemize} \item {We construct explicit closed-form expressions for the distribution flow $\Pa_n$ of the Sinkhorn iterations in \eqref{sinhorn-entropy-form}, as well as the corresponding Schr\" odinger potentials $U_n$ and $V_n$ in \eqref{sinhorn-entropy-form-Sch}, for general Gaussian models of the form given in \eqref{ref-gauss-mod-intro}.
-A sequential formulation of the bridge measures $\Pa_n$ generated by the Gaussian Sinkhorn algorithm is provided in Section~\ref{sec-sinkhorn}.
+\begin{itemize} \item {We construct explicit closed-form expressions for the distribution flow $\Pa_n$, as well as the corresponding Schr\"odinger potentials $U_n$ and $V_n$, for general Gaussian models of the form in \eqref{eq_gauss_pair_intro}-\eqref{ref-gauss-mod-intro}.
+A sequential formulation of the distributions $\Pa_n$ generated by the Gaussian Sinkhorn algorithm is provided in Section~\ref{sec-sinkhorn}.
 Then, we provide a complete description of the mathematical objects $(\Pa_n,U_n,V_n)$ in terms of Riccati matrix difference equations in Section \ref{diff-ricc-sec} (see Theorem~\ref{th-2}).
 Closed-form expressions of the Schr\"odinger potentials $(U_n,V_n)$ are constructed in Section \ref{sec-schrod} (see Theorem~\ref{theo-end}).}

 \item {We analyze the convergence of the Gaussian Sinkhorn algorithm towards the corresponding Schr\"odinger bridges.}